IOWA

 Redwood Post

-A North West Co. post on the Raccoon River at the Des Moines River, established by Jean Faribault.
-It lasted for four years.
+A North West Company trading post located at or near the confluence of the Raccoon and Des Moines Rivers, established by Jean Faribault.
 Also known as Cedar Fort.
 Possibly sited at Riverside Park.

 Fort Des Moines (2)